-Teachers, Principals and the Superintendent may use before/after school detention as a penalty for student misconduct in situations where removal from the classroom or suspension would be inappropriate.
-Detention will be imposed as a penalty only after a reasonable attempt has been made to contact the student's parent and that there is no parental objection to the time or day of the penalty and the student has appropriate transportation home following detention, or transportation to detention before school.
+Teachers, Principals and the Superintendent may use after school detention as a consequence for student misbehavior in situations where removal from the classroom or suspension would be inappropriate.
+Detention will be imposed as consequence only after the student's parent has been notified to confirm that there is no parental objection to the consequence and the student has appropriate transportation home following detention.